 - MA Conference Interpreting and Translation Studies (MACITS)

 - MA Business and Public Service Interpreting and Translation Studies (MABPSITS)

 Our facilities reflect the state of the art.
 Students have access to two conference suites equipped with single and double interpreting booths, as well as two translation tools laboratories with 60 workstations in total running an extensive range of translation and subtitling software.

-These vocational programmes have the common goal of enabling students to develop into fully operational interpreters, translators and subtitlers, while acquiring a firm grounding in translation theory, as expected at masters level.
+These vocational programmes all aim to enable students to develop into fully operational interpreters, translators and subtitlers, while acquiring a firm grounding in translation theory, as expected at MA level.
 The availability of up to 12 languages makes it possible to create realistic team-working scenarios for both translators and interpreters, reflecting the true demands of professional practice.

 The teaching team demonstrates an excellent balance between academic members of staff and contracted practitioners.
-All of our programmes involve practising translators or subtitlers or interpreters working for the EU, UN or other organisations.
+All of our programmes involve practising translators or subtitlers or interpreters working on the private market, for the EU, UN or other organisations.

 CTS comprises a small team of dedicated staff, conducting world-leading research and teaching in translation and interpreting studies.
 Our areas of research, knowledge transfer and teaching include methods for the collection, enrichment and analysis of monolingual and multilingual corpora; evaluation of machine translation, quality standards in translation and interpreting, computer-assisted translation, audiovisual translation and multilingual, multimodal analysis, literary translation and reception and sociology of translation.